Hittite Wars of Survival: Concentric invasions

 Around the time Tudḫaliya III took the throne, the situation deteriorated further.
 Multiple neighbouring groups attacked the Hittites, in what has come to be known as the "concentric invasions".
 Later Hittite texts portray these attacks as a sudden and coordinated conspiracy, modern Hittitologists suspect that this level of coordination would have been impossible for geographically separated and often illiterate groups.

 These new attackers included the Hittites' western rival Arzawa, who conquered an enormous swath of Hittite territory including lands that it had never lost since its founding two centuries earlier. make things even worse, Isuwa attacked and sacked Kizzuwatna.

 These attacks were very successful, and the Hittite heartland was overrun.
 The Hittite capital city of Ḫattuša was either sacked or abandoned, and the royals retreated to the city of Šamuḫa, which became a temporary capital and a base from which to mount counterattacks.
 The Hittite Kingdom came to the brink of a complete collapse.
 However, before the capital moved to Samuha it had moved to Šapinuwa, from where Tudhsliya mounted a failed fightback before eventually moving it to Samuha.

 In addition the holy city of Nerik too fell to the Kaška.
-In treaties between the Kaskians and Hittites, the Kaskians are told not to pasture their Sheep on Hittite lands are were restricted to trade only in certain Hittite cities.
+In treaties between the Kaskians and Hittites, the Kaskians are told not to pasture their Sheep on Hittite lands and were restricted to trade only in certain Hittite cities.
 Their relations had been tense before the invasions already.

 During this time, the Egyptian pharaoh Amenhotep III wrote to the Arzawan Tarḫuntaradu intending to open diplomatic relations.
 The exchange was complicated by the fact that the Arzawans did not have access to a scribe who could read or write Akkadian, the diplomatic language among the great powers of the time.
 However, the correspondence was completed in Hittite, a language which the Arzawan royals were familiar with, and which the Egyptian scribes were able to approximate despite some grammatical errors.
 Two letters from this correspondence survive as part of the Amarna letters found in Egypt.
 In one of the letters, Amenhotep remarks that 'I have heard that everything is finished, and the country of Ḫattuša is paralyzed'.